anacrispee/dinha-viagens-landing-page/README.md

 - One of the major challenges that I faced during the development of this website was making it **responsive**!
 - And one of the funcionalities that I couldn't implement was the **hamburguer menu** for mobile version!
-- On the other hand, I learned how to add animations to some elements.
+- On the other hand, I learned how to add animations to some elements and use flexbox.

 Check the website clicking [here](https://dinhaviagens.com.br/)!